scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Contributing to the BCE project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-BCE provides:

-* a reproducible workflow that creates the standard VM/image with standard scientific computing software such as Python, R, git, etc.,
+BCE provides a fully scripted (thus, reproducible) workflow that creates the standard VM/image.
+If the appropriate software is installed, the recipe should run reliably.
-* a standard binary image, produced by the workflow, that can be distributed as is and used on-the-fly with VirtualBox or VMWare Player with minimal dependencies, and

-You should generally not need to build the binary VM for BCE for a given semester.
-However, you may wish to customize or extend BCE.
-The best way to do this is by simply writing a shell script that will install requirements properly in the context of the BCE (for a complex example, see our bootstrap-bce.sh script in the provisioning directory of the master branch of the repository [XXX reference?].
+However, you should generally not need to build the binary VM for BCE for a given semester.
+If you wish to customize or extend BCE, the best way to do this is by simply writing a shell script that will install requirements properly in the context of the BCE (for a complex example, see our bootstrap-bce.sh script [boot]_).

-Provisioning is fully scripted – if the appropriate software is installed, the recipe should run reliably.
-The provisioning details used to create a given VM available to users and with clear instructions on how to use and modify the provisioning.
-We have chosen our approach to provisioning to be relatively simple for users to understand.
+Much as with OSGeo-Live, we have chosen our approach to provisioning to be relatively simple for users to understand.
 It is our goal for instructors or domain experts to be able to easily extend the recipe for building BCE VMs or images.
 If not, that’s a bug!

-While we have experimented with Docker, Vagrant, and Ansible for setting up the various BCE images, the only foundationally useful tool for our current set of problems has been Packer.
-Packer is a simple way to automate the things you would type to install an operating system from the base distribution (specifically, the ISO file that you might download from the Ubuntu project), followed by running a simple shell script.
+While we have experimented with Docker, Vagrant, and Ansible for setting up the various BCE images (and evaluated even more tools), the only foundationally useful tool for our current set of problems has been Packer.
+Packer is a simple way to automate the things you would type to install an operating system from the base distribution (specifically, the ISO file that you might download from the Ubuntu project), followed by copying files and running our simple shell script.
 This shell script uses standard installation mechanisms like pip and apt-get to complete the setup of our environment.
+Moreover, Packer does not require end-users to install or understand any of the current crop of DevOps tools – it operates solely at build time.
+However, should the need arise, Packer will readily target Vagrant, Docker, and many other targets.

 Conclusion
 ----------